-The following table sets forth, as of , 2021, information regarding beneficial ownership of our capital stock by:
+The following table sets forth, as of September 30, 2021, information regarding beneficial ownership of our capital stock by:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our NEOs; - each of our directors; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - · each of our NEOs; - · each of our directors; and - all of our executive officers and directors as a group.

-The percentage ownership information under the column titled "Beneficial ownership prior to this offering" is based on shares of common stock outstanding as of , 2021, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 51,450,435 shares of common stock upon the closing of this offering, (ii) the issuance of shares of common stock upon the exercise of warrants that otherwise expire upon or prior to the closing of this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus), and (iii) the issuance of shares of our common stock issuable upon the conversion of the SAFEs in the aggregate amount of \$ million upon the closing of per share, the midpoint of the price range this offering (assuming an initial public offering price of \$ set forth on the cover page of this prospectus).
-The percentage ownership information under the column titled "Beneficial ownership after this offering" is based on the sale of shares of common stock in this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).
+The percentage ownership information under the column titled "Beneficial ownership prior to this offering" is based on 17,603,296 shares of common stock outstanding as of September 30, 2021, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 15,906,537 shares of common stock upon the closing of this offering, (ii) the issuance of 149,367 shares of common stock upon the exercise of warrants that otherwise expire upon or prior to the closing of this offering, and (iii) the issuance of 931,485 shares of our common stock issuable upon the conversion of the outstanding SAFEs in the aggregate amount of \$8.9 million upon the closing of this offering.
+The percentage ownership information under the column titled "Beneficial ownership after this offering" is based on the sale of 3,768,116 shares of common stock in this offering.
 The percentage ownership information assumes no exercise of the underwriters' option to purchase additional shares.

 Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security.
-In addition, shares of common stock issuable upon the exercise of stock options or warrants and the conversion of convertible securities that are exercisable or convertible within 60 days of

-, 2021, are included in the following table.
+In addition, shares of common stock issuable upon the exercise of stock options or warrants and the conversion of convertible securities that are exercisable or convertible within 60 days of September 30, 2021, are included in the following table.
 These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 The information contained in the following table does not necessarily indicate beneficial ownership for any other purpose.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.